Tea713/nlpeek-ext/README.md

 ## How It Works

 The summarization feature is powered by an AI backend that processes the content of the links and generates concise summaries.
 The backend service is not included in this repository and is being worked on.
+However, you can try out a prototype at https://www.kaggle.com/code/tea713/nlpeek-fastapi